 For TDD serving cell, and a UE configured for type 0 triggered SRS transmission in serving cell c, and the UE configured with the parameter EIMTA-MainConfigServCell-r12 for serving cell c, if the UE does not detect an UL/DL configuration indication for radio frame m (as described in Subclause 13.1), the UE shall not transmit trigger type 0 SRS in a subframe of radio frame m that is indicated by the parameter eimta-HARQ-ReferenceConfig-r12 as a downlink subframe unless the UE transmits PUSCH in the same subframe.

-For a serving cell that is not a LAA SCell, trigger type 1/2 SRS configuration of a UE in a serving cell for SRS periodicity,, and SRS subframe offset,, is defined in Table 8.2-4 and Table 8.2-5, for FDD and TDD serving cell, respectively.
+For a serving cell that is not a LAA SCell, trigger type 1 SRS configuration of a UE in a serving cell for SRS periodicity,, and SRS subframe offset,, is defined in Table 8.2-4 and Table 8.2-5, for FDD and TDD serving cell, respectively; and trigger type 2 SRS configuration of a UE in a serving cell for SRS periodicity,, and SRS subframe offset,, is defined in Table 8.2-5, for TDD serving cell.
 The periodicity of the SRS transmission is serving cell specific and is selected from the set {2, 5, 10} ms or subframes.
 For the SRS periodicity of 2 ms in TDD serving cell configured for PUSCH and/or PUCCH transmission, two SRS resources are configured in a half frame containing UL subframe(s) of the given serving cell.
 For the SRS periodicity of 2 ms in TDD serving cell not configured for PUSCH/PUCCH transmission, two or more SRS resources are configured in a half frame containing UL subframe(s) of the given serving cell.

-For TDD serving cell configured for PUSCH and/or PUCCH transmission, and a UE configured for type 1 triggered SRS transmission in serving cell c and configured with the parameter srs-UpPtsAdd, the UE is not expected to receive trigger type 1 SRS configurations with SRS periodicity of 2 ms.
+For TDD serving cell configured for PUSCH and/or PUCCH transmission, and a UE configured for type 1/2 triggered SRS transmission in serving cell c and configured with the parameter srs-UpPtsAdd, the UE is not expected to receive trigger type 1/2 SRS configurations with SRS periodicity of 2 ms.